 Azure Stream Analytics output to Azure Cosmos DB

-Stream Analytics doesn't create collections in your database, instead requiring you to create them upfront.
-This is so that the billing costs of Cosmos DB collections are controlled by you, and so that you can tune the performance, consistency, and capacity of your collections directly using the Cosmos DB APIs.
+Stream Analytics doesn't create containers in your database.
+Instead, it requires you to create them up front.
+You can then control the billing costs of Azure Cosmos DB containers.
+You can also tune the performance, consistency, and capacity of your containers directly by using the Azure Cosmos DB APIs.

-Tune consistency, availability, and latency
+Tuning consistency, availability, and latency

 Upserts from Stream Analytics

 Stream Analytics integration with Azure Cosmos DB allows you to insert or update records in your container based on a given Document ID column.
 This is also called an upsert.